laamaa/m8c/README.md

 2024-02-25 18:39:27.807 m8c[99838:4295527] INFO: Found M8 device: /dev/cu.usbmodem121136001
 ```

-And you can specify the preferred device by using
+You can specify the preferred device by using the `--dev` option:

 ```sh
 ./m8c --dev /dev/cu.usbmodem124709801
 ```

+**Note:** The `--dev` option can force detection of any serial device by name.
+This is useful if libserialport cannot get the correct USB identifiers, like on some Windows 11 setups for example.
+You may need to look up the correct device name from Device Manager for example if `--list` does not give you any results.

 -----------